What Is the RTM Diamond Pattern? Trading the Diamond Pattern in the RTM Style

 • Sellers within the QM Zone

-What are the trading steps for the RTM diamond pattern?
+What are the steps for trading the Diamond Pattern?

 1. Identify core supply/demand zones;